Live from the Southern Command in sunny South Florida.

 Thanks very much, sir.

-Hey, listen, I uh was listening to your show.
+Hey, listen, I was listening to your show.

-I think it was this week you were talking about how uh your earlier days at the radio station in California, you were uh you kept track of the income that you brought into the radio station and so forth.
+I think it was this week you were talking about how your earlier days at the radio station in California, you kept track of the income that you brought into the radio station and so forth.

 It was a great point.

-Um, and that is nobody really pays you, no employer pays you or hires you or contracts you or anything along those lines for what you do, but rather what you bring, what you're able to procure and and uh you know, as far as demand for yourself or your business.
+No employer pays you or hires you or contracts you or anything along those lines for what you do, but rather what you bring, what you're able to procure.

-It's a lesson that's just totally lost on a lot of people, a lot of good meaning people, but particularly liberals, and I think um I guess I'd like maybe to hear you expand on it a little more.
+And I think I guess I'd like maybe to hear you expand on it a little more.

-I just wonder if you can maybe expand on that.
+I just wonder if you can maybe expand it.

 I'd be happy to.

-I I uh uh it was an anniversary show that I did uh my 25th anniversary on KFBK Sacramento.
+It was an anniversary show that I did, my 25th anniversary on KFPK Sacramento.

-By the way, I have not announced that I'm leaving Sacramento, nor have I announced I'm uh moving to cable on uh on my twenty-fifth anniversary in uh in Sacramento, just to differentiate myself from the Oprah.
+By the way, I have not announced that I'm leaving Sacramento, nor have I announced I'm moving to cable on my 25th anniversary in Sacramento, just to differentiate myself from the Oprah.

 And this was my last shot at radio.

-You know, uh format changed to Chinese opera, and they were going to automate, didn't need DJs, and I didn't speak Chinese anyway, so stuff happens.
+You know, format changed to Chinese opera and they were going to automate, didn't need DJs, and I didn't speak Chinese anyway.

-So it's my last shot, and it's a talk show, and talk shows, as you know, feature uh endorsements, live commercials.
+And talk shows, as you know, feature endorsements, live commercials.

 And I was talking to the business editor there, Tom Sullivan, who now runs the official auditing firm that audits my opinions.

-And we, you know, I said, Tom, I uh I uh I've I've I've I've I've gotten nailed by the vagaries of this business too many times.
+And I said, Tom, I've gotten nailed by the vagaries of this business too many times.

-The where they put the diaries, how many people actually participate, do they honestly report what they're listening to.
+You can't control ratings, where they put the diaries, how many people actually participate.

 So I've got to find a way to get myself in the revenue stream here.